 Toxicology and Environmental Health Information Program

-The Toxicology and Environmental Health Information Program (TEHIP) evolved from the Toxicology Information Program (TIP) that was established in 1967 at the National Library of Medicine (NLM) in response to recommendations made in the 1966 report "Handling of Toxicological Information," prepared by the President's Science Advisory Committee.
-The TIP objectives were to: (1) create automated toxicology data banks, and (2) provide toxicology information and data services.
-In the mid-1990's, the mission of TIP was expanded to include environmental health.
-TEHIP, by creating, organizing, and disseminating toxicology and environmental health information, now serves as a premier information portal for resources in these subject areas.
+The National Library of Medicine (NLM) Toxicology and Environmental Health Information Program (TEHIP) evolved from the Toxicology Information Program (TIP) that was established in 1967 at the (NLM) in response to recommendations made in the 1966 report "Handling of Toxicological Information," prepared by the President's Science Advisory Committee.

-TEHIP maintains a comprehensive toxicology and environmental health web site that includes access to resources produced by TEHIP and by other government agencies and organizations.
+TEHIP maintains a comprehensive web site that provides access to resources produced by it and by other government agencies and organizations.
 This web site includes links to databases, bibliographies, tutorials, and other scientific and consumer-oriented resources.
 TEHIP also is responsible for the Toxicology Data Network (TOXNET®), an integrated system of toxicology and environmental health databases that are available free of charge on the web.
-The following databases are available for searching via TOXNET:
+TOXNET includes:

-- TOXLINE® is a bibliographic database covering the biochemical, pharmacological, physiological, and toxicological effects of drugs and other chemicals.
+- TOXLINE® has references to the biomedical literature on biochemical, pharmacological, physiological, and toxicological effects of drugs and other chemicals.
 It contains over 4 million citations, almost all with abstracts and/or index terms and CAS Registry Numbers.

-- ChemIDplus® provides access to structure and nomenclature information for the identification of chemical substances cited in NLM databases.
-The database contains over 390,000 chemical records, of which over 298,000 include chemical structures.
+- ChemIDplus® provides access to the structure and nomenclature authority files used for the identification of chemical substances cited in NLM databases.
+The database contains more than 400,000 chemical records, of which over 300,000 include chemical structures.

 - ITER contains data in support of human health risk assessments.
-It is compiled by Toxicology Excellence for Risk Assessment (TERA) and contains over 670 chemical records.
-ITER provides a comparison of international risk assessment information in a side-by-side format and explains differences in risk values derived by different organizations.
-ITER data, focusing on hazard identification and dose-response assessment, is extracted from each agency’s assessment and contains links to the source documentation.
+It is compiled by Toxicology Excellence for Risk Assessment (TERA) and contains data from CDC/ATSDR, Health Canada, RIVM, U.S. EPA, IARC, NSF International and independent parties offering peer-reviewed risk values.
+ITER provides comparison charts of international risk assessment information and explains differences in risk values derived by different organizations.

-- CCRIS (Chemical Carcinogenesis Research Information System) is a factual data bank sponsored by the National Cancer Institute.
+- CCRIS (Chemical Carcinogenesis Research Information System) is a factual data bank developed by the National Cancer Institute.
 It contains evaluated data and information, derived from both short and long-term bioassays on over 9,000 chemicals.
 Studies relate to carcinogens, mutagens, tumor promoters, cocarcinogens, metabolites and inhibitors of carcinogens.
+CCRIS provides historical information from the years 1985 - 2011.
+It is no longer updated.

 - LactMed (Drugs and Lactation Database) is a database of drugs and other chemicals to which breastfeeding mothers may be exposed.
 It includes information on the levels of such substances in breast milk and infant blood, and the possible adverse effects in the nursing infant.